aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 7. In the topic filter enter the topic name you picked for LAMBDA_TOPIC in your **predictive-maintenance-advanced** function.
 8. Next --> Finish

 Next click on Actions --> Deploy.
-Click on the Automatic Updates (recommended).
+Click on the Automatic Detection (recommended).
 This deploys all updates and changes to the Greengrass group.

 **WARNING:** Your Deployment should be pretty quick (typically under 1 minute).
 If it is taking longer it is possible that the Greengrass core has shut down.
 To remedy this, go to the Cloud 9 Terminal and rerun the following commands:
 ```bash